cryptostorm/cstorm_deepDNS/README.md

 Also, every single instance runs under an extremely restrictive account.

 # Another fun fact:
-The CurveDNS daemons mentioned way above are internet accessible.
+The powerdns-recursor servers mentioned way above are internet accessible.
 That's intentional.
- It's so that once we implement DNSCurve client-side, CS members won't be susceptible to DNS hijacking (or any of the other horrible problems with the DNS protocol).

-  And anyone who wants to force their system to use our DNS servers before they even connect (to prevent any degree of ISP level DNS hijacks), can do so.
-So in the mean-time, if you worry your ISP provided DNS servers are caching, poisoning, whatever.
+  Anyone who wants to force their system to use our DNS servers before they even connect (to prevent any degree of ISP level DNS hijacks), can do so.
+So if you worry your ISP provided DNS servers are caching, poisoning, whatever.
 Use CS's ddns.
-All are welcome :) .
+All are welcome :)

 They are public DNS servers, and we maintain a full list of all the <a href="https://github.com/cryptostorm/cstorm_deepDNS/blob/master/dnscrypt-resolvers.csv" target="_blank">deepDNS public resolver IPs</a>, which can also be enumerated via a DNS lookup of "public.deepdns.net".

-It's possible that there will be a future split between the public deepDNS resolvers and those used for the VPN, but we haven't yet seen a good reason to implement such a split & thus have not done so.
+It's possible that there will be a future split between the public DeepDNS resolvers and those used for the VPN, but we haven't yet seen a good reason to implement such a split so have not yet done so.

-# what?
-shutup.